Account Take-over or Account Takeover Fraud and why it’s not the same as identity theft.

 What are the risks of account takeover?

 When bad actors take over a user account, they can roam free in the environment and make all sorts of fraudulent activities.
 These activities can go from updating a shipping address or changing a password to making fraudulent purchases (in eCommerce) or money movements (in financial institutions) – these are considered to come from account takeover fraud as opposed to identity theft.
 The consequences for businesses affected by ATO are endless, but the main ones are increased chargebacks, increased customer transaction disputes, loss of customer trust, customer churn, and brand damage.
+Often, without a customer claim, a company may not realize such a takeover happened.
 For an eCommerce company, chargebacks are especially damaging as they have to refund the legitimate client for the fraudulently purchased goods, even though the company won’t retrieve the product.
 This affects the company’s chargeback rate; the number of chargeback requests a company receives compared to their total sales.
 When this rate is high, it means that there are more chargeback requests than allowed and the payment processing companies raise the processing fees for each of that company’s transaction.
 This can translate into millions of dollars in losses.
 For financial institutions, fraudulent money movements and other malicious activities affect their customer directly but can also be a sign of money laundering.
-Money is moved from one account to another without leaving a trace.
-Some financial institutions using Vocalink’s services, a Mastercard company, can trace these activities and see exactly where the money ended and what network it belongs to – and often retrieve it.
+Without protection on the account, money can be moved from one account to another without leaving a trace.
+Some financial institutions using a solution such as Vocalinks’, a Mastercard company, can trace these activities and see exactly where the money ended and what network it belongs to – and often retrieve it.
 For both eCommerce and financial companies, account takeover is a black hole sucking their brand image and customer trust, affecting the company’s top and bottom lines.

 Account takeover vs. identity theft: what’s the difference?

 As we mentioned earlier, account takeover (ATO) is when someone knows someone else’s username and password and accesses their account.
 Synthetic identity is when someone knows someone else’s details (name, last name, address, date of birth, etc.) and opens a new account under that person’s name.
-With this definition, they may seem similar as they both use someone else’s information maliciously, but they have a crucial difference.
+With this definition, they may seem similar as they both use someone else’s information maliciously, but it’s important to be alert to a crucial difference.
 Here is an example: Let’s imagine that you have this information from your neighbor:

 - First name